 We realize that not all victims of crime will report incidents to police.
 A victim of a domestic violence or sexual assault may feel more comfortable reaching out to an advisor or counselor.
 At HCC you can report a crime or incident to any of the members on the campus Title IX Team.
-The following HCC employees are part of the Title IX Team and can assist victims of domestic violence, sexual assaults and dating violence.
+The following HCC employees serve as Title IX Coordinators and can assist victims of domestic violence, sexual assaults and dating violence.
 All reports are confidential.
+More information about HCC's Title IX Sexual Misconduct Policy and Procedures is found at www.hagerstowncc.edu/titleix

-Dr. Christine Ohl-Gigliotti, Dean of Students Title IX Coordinator HCC - Student Center (STC), room 142 11400 Robinwood Drive Hagerstown, MD 21742 240-500-2526 or caohl-gigliotti@hagerstowncc.edu
+Dr. Christine Ohl-Gigliotti, Dean of Students

+Title IX Coordinator fo Students

+HCC - Student Center (STC), room 142

+11400 Robinwood Drive

+Hagerstown, MD 21742

+240-500-2526 or caohl-gigliotti@hagerstowncc.edu

-Ms. Jennifer Childs, Executive Director for Human Resources Deputy Title IX Coordinator HCC - Administration and Student Affairs (ASA), room 700 11400 Robinwood Drive Hagerstown, MD 21742 240-500-2259 or jachilds@hagerstowncc.edu
+Ms. Jennifer Childs, Executive Director for Human Resources & Campus Safety Deputy Title IX Coordinator for Employes HCC - Administration and Student Affairs (ASA), room 700 11400 Robinwood Drive Hagerstown, MD 21742 240-500-2259 or jackids@hagerstowncc.edu